-Central to PSA-based testing for PCa is the role of TRUS-guided prostate biopsy.
-It is estimated that more than one million TRUS-guided prostate biopsies are currently performed annually in both the USA and Europe.1 Furthermore, active surveillance (AS) protocols for low-risk PCa have become established in various guidelines, including the European Association of Urology (EAU) PCa guidelines.2 AS typically involves repeat prostate biopsies at predefined follow-up intervals, often as frequently as yearly.^{3,4} Thus, as AS gains increasing acceptance, the number of prostate biopsies will increase.5
+Central to prostate-specific antigen (PSA)-based testing for prostate cancer (PCa) is the role of transrectal ultrasound (TRUS)-guided prostate biopsy.
+It is estimated that more than one million TRUS-guided prostate biopsies are currently performed annually in both the U.S. and Europe.
+Furthermore, active surveillance (AS) protocols for lowrisk PCa have become established in various guidelines, including the European Association of Urology (EAU) PCa guidelines.
+AS typically involves repeat prostate biopsies at predefined followup intervals, often as frequently as yearly.
+Thus, as AS gains increasing acceptance, the number of prostate biopsies will increase.

-TRUS-guided prostate biopsy can cause several potential complications, including haematospermia (37.4%), haematuria (14.5%), rectal bleeding < 2 days (2.2%), rectal bleeding > 2 days +/- intervention (0.7%), sepsis (0.8%) or urinary retention (0.2%).2 The literature reports higher rectal bleeding rates - in one prospective study, 25% of patients experienced a rectal bleed after biopsy.6 Enlund et al. also showed a 22% immediate post biopsy rate of haematochezia which fell to 3% at three days and 0.5% at seven days.7 Massive rectal haemorrhage post-biopsy has been reported in up to 1% of cases.8 Al-Otaibi et al. report a case of rectal bleeding precipitating disseminated intravascular coagulation which required intensive care unit (ICU) treatment and correction of acute renal failure, pulmonary oedema and atrial fibrillation.9 A large anterior rectal wall haematoma with near total occlusion of the rectal lumen following a TRUS-guided prostate biopsy has also been reported and sizeable prevesical space of Retzius haematomas have likewise been described.^{10,11} Furthermore, case reports describe severe rectal bleeding more than two weeks after prostate biopsy requiring endoscopic haemostatic treatment.12 Severe rectal bleeding is thus an uncommon but potentially life-threatening complication and one of which both patients and practitioners should be aware.13 Post biopsy rectal bleeding is most commonly just a Clavien-Dindo Grade I complication but as outlined above, on occasion, it can result in grade II (eg: blood transfusion required)-IV (organ dysfunction and ICU management) sequelae.
+TRUS-guided prostate biopsy can cause several potential complications, including hematospermia (37.4%), hematuria (14.5%), rectal bleeding <2 days (2.2%), rectal bleeding >2 days ± intervention (0.7%), sepsis (0.8%), or urinary retention (0.2%) The literature reports higher rectal bleeding rates - in one prospective study, 25% of patients experienced a rectal bleed after biopsy.
+Enlund et al also showed a 22% immediate post-biopsy rate of hematochezia, which fell to 3% at three days and 0.5% at seven days.7 Massive rectal hemorrhage post-biopsy has been reported in up to 1% of cases.8 Al-Otaibi et al report a case of rectal bleeding precipitating disseminated intravascular coagulation that required intensive care unit (ICU) treatment and correction of acute renal failure, pulmonary edema, and atrial fibrillation.9 A large anterior rectal wall hematoma with near total occlusion of the rectal lumen following a TRUS-guided prostate biopsy has also been reported and sizeable prevesical space of Retzius hematomas have likewise been described.
+Furthermore, case reports describe severe rectal bleeding more than two weeks after prostate biopsy requiring endoscopic hemostatic treatment.
+Severe rectal bleeding is thus an uncommon but potentially life-threatening complication and one of which both patients and practitioners should be aware.13 Post-biopsy rectal bleeding is most commonly just a Clavien-Dindo Grade 1 complication, but as outlined above, on occasion, it can result in Grade 2 (e.g., blood transfusion required) to Grade 4 (e.g., organ dysfunction and ICU management) sequelae.

-Transperineal (TP) and MRI-fusion biopsies are emerging as alternatives to TRUS biopsy but they have not yet replaced TRUS biopsy due to their increased costs, requirement for general anaesthesia (GA) and lack of widespread availability.
-In the case of TP biopsies, in one study, a haemorrhagic complication of any type occurred in just 1.8% of cases and none were reported as severe.14 A comparative study of TRUS biopsy versus TP biopsy showed remarkably greater incidence rates of post-biopsy rectal bleeding (50.5% vs 3.4%, P >0.01) in the former group.15 MRI-guided prostate biopsy appears to offer no advantage over traditional TRUS biopsy in terms of incidence and duration of bleeding complications.16 The prostate and surrounding rectal tissue are supplied by a rich vascular network consisting of branches of the Inferior Vesical Artery and the Superior (SRA), Middle (MRA) and Inferior Rectal (IRA) arteries.
+Transperineal (TP) and magnetic resonance imaging (MRI) fusion biopsies are emerging as alternatives to TRUS biopsy, but they have not yet replaced TRUS biopsy due to their increased costs, requirement for general anaesthesia (GA), and lack of widespread availability.
+In the case of TP biopsies, in one study, a hemorrhagic complication of any type occurred in just 1.8% of cases and none were reported as severe.
+A comparative study of TRUS biopsy vs. TP biopsy showed remarkably greater incidence rates of post-biopsy rectal bleeding (50.5% vs. 3.4%; p>0.01) in the former group.
+MRI-guided prostate biopsy appears to offer no advantage over traditional TRUS biopsy in terms of incidence and duration of bleeding complications.

+The prostate and surrounding rectal tissue are supplied by a rich vascular network consisting of branches of the inferior vesical artery and the superior (SRA), middle (MRA) and inferior rectal (IRA) arteries.
 The rectal venous plexus is also dense in the submucosal space of this region.
-Specifically, reports suggest that it may be the SRA and MRA that bleed after biopsy.^{13,17} Other reports suggest it is the rectal venous plexus which bleeds.18 Regardless of the precise bleeding source, the anterior rectal wall is classically the location of the haemorrhage.^{8,19} Baum et al. contend that rectal bleeding occurs every 15 minutes as the ampulla fills with blood stimulating the urge to evacuate.20
+Specifically, reports suggest that it may be the SRA and MRA that bleed after biopsy.
+Other reports suggest it is the rectal venous plexus that bleeds.
+Regardless of the precise bleeding source, the anterior rectal wall is classically the location of the haemorrhage.
+Baum et al contend that rectal bleeding occurs every 15 minutes, as the ampulla fills with blood stimulating the urge to evacuate.